Making it Work: 10 Long Distance Relationship Tips from the Experts

 Even when you and your partner find yourselves in different parts of the world, whether it’s different cities, different states or even different countries, it’s important to find ways to spend time together, even when you are a part.
 In this day and age of technology, it can be easier than you think to do things together from different places.
 All the online streaming platforms like Netflix, Hulu, HBOGO and whatever else you watch on, provide hours and hours of content that you and your partner can binge together.
-Newer platforms like Netflix Party even allow you and your partner to sync your tv/movie streaming, so that you are watching together in real-time.
+Newer platforms like Netflix Party even allow you and your partner to sync your TV and movie streaming, so that you are watching together in real-time.
+This can make it feel as if you are sitting right next to each other on the couch, rather than feeling like you are a part.
 Watching things together is a great way to connect over new things, and it can be a great way to keep your conversations fresh and flowing.
 In addition to streaming things together, you can challenge each other to online games.
 Facebook has plenty of games (who remembers Farmville?!), as do other sites, offering games like UNO and 8 ball pool.
 There are also fun quiz games on Buzzfeed and other websites that you can take individually and compare.
 Another fun idea is to start a remote book club.
 Pick a new book that you’ve been dying to read, set a timeline, and then have discussions about it.
 If you’re more of an active couple, you can also find ways to exercise together.
 There are plenty of apps on the market that let you share your exercise goals and achievements with one another, and there are even ways to compete remotely.
 At the end of the day, it doesn’t really matter what movies you watch, what games you play, or what books you read, what exercise challenges win, doing these activities is about finding fun ways to connect to your partner, despite the distance.

 2. Scheduling time to hang out

 In addition to finding common activities to do, it’s really important to schedule one-on-one time, so that you can check-in and chat, just like a regular couple.
 Relationship check-ins are extremely important for any couple, but are especially crucial for long-distance couples, where you are less a part of each other’s everyday life.
 While it’s always fun to pick up the phone and give your partner a call out of the blue, it’s also important to schedule a chunk of time so that you can hang out for a while.
-Different interfaces like Facetime and Skype are a great way to stay in touch with each other.
-In the time of coronavirus, new apps are coming out each day that make scheduling time to hang out even more fun and easy.
+Different platforms like Facetime and Skype are a great way to stay in touch with each other because you can see each other’s faces.
+While you might not think of Facetiming as any different from a simple phone call, getting to see your partner, their facial expressions and their environment can actually do a lot in helping you feel more connected to one another despite the distance.
+In addition to Facetime and Zoom, new apps are coming out that make scheduling time to hang out even more fun and easy.
 Zoom for example is a great new platform to use to stay in touch.
+Zooms allow you to schedule meetings in advance and put them on the calendar which not only serves as a great reminder for your upcoming virtual date, but also creates something for you to look forward to later in your week.
 For those of use that are totally zoomed out after the workday, there are also things like Google Hangouts that you can use on your computer and things like House Party that you can use on your phone to stay in touch.
-House party is a personal favorite of mine, because it has games built into the video chatting app that you can play to help keep things lively.
+House party is a fun option because it has games built into the video chatting app that you can play to help keep things lively.
 Embracing these different platforms, and changing it up from time to time is a good way to maintain a healthy amount of communication with your partner.